pascalirminger/CarND-Advanced-Lane-Lines-P4/Writeup.md

 #### Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the `Camera` class in the third code cell of the IPython notebook located in [Pipeline.ipynb](Pipeline.ipynb).
+The code for this step is contained in the `Camera` class in the third code cell of the IPython notebook located in [`Pipeline.ipynb`](Pipeline.ipynb).

 The calibration of the camera is implemented in the `calibrate()` function of the `Camera` class.
 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.